Detecting Acoustic Blackbody Radiation with an Optomechanical Antenna

 We find that for modes of the form $(i,1)$, with $i\gg 1$, the energy radiated becomes very strong and the far-field radiation pattern becomes highly directional, concentrated in the $x$-direction, while for modes $(1,j)$, radiation is concentrated in the $y$-direction.
 Whereas, other modes with more nodal lines in both the horizontal and vertical directions generally radiate less energy and exhibit several radiation lobes in various directions, for example $(10,3)$ mode in Fig~\ref{FEA}(b).
-We also note that each membrane mode acts as a reciprocal antenna~\cite{Strutt1871}, being efficiently excited by the same acoustic radiation pattern that it emits into the substrate.
+Intuitively, this can be understood using the phonon tunneling approach~\cite{WilsonRae2008,WilsonRae2011}, where acoustic waves emitted out of phase from different segments of the membrane perimeter interfere destructively to limit the far field radiation pattern in particular directions.
 For a substrate of finite transverse extent and relatively low acoustic loss, acoustic radiation cannot easily escape the system.
 Our simulations show that the radiation tends to create complex interference patterns as it reflects off the edges of the substrate (see Fig.~\ref{FEA}(c)).
 The exact shape of these patterns varies critically with the substrate dimensions, often leading to unpredictable and irreproducible Q due to dissipation at the device mounting points~\cite{Wilson2009}.

 Guided by these simulations, we work to engineer our system so that, in particular, the $(10,1)$ and $(1,10)$ membrane modes have well-defined acoustic radiation channels that dominate the dissipation of these modes.
 Our device consists of a 1~mm square by 200~nm thick stoichiometric Si$_3$N$_4$ membrane suspended from a 10~mm square by a 200~$\mu$m thick silicon substrate.
 The device is weakly mounted at its corners to an aluminum heat sink minimizing dissipation at the mounting points.
 To readout mechanical motion of the membrane, we measure the deflection of a laser beam reflecting from the membrane.
 To define our baths, we deposit acoustic blackbodies, formed from a mechanically lossy epoxy composite, on the substrate in the path of the radiation from a particular resonator mode.
 The baths consist of two oblong blackbodies along the $x$-direction, bath X, and two along the $y$-direction, bath Y. The size and thickness of the epoxy is chosen so that a large fraction of radiation from the membrane is absorbed in a single pass as illustrated in Fig.~\ref{FEA} (d).
 Because the blackbody has high absorptivity, we also expect it to have high emissivity~\cite{Kirchhoff1860} for the relevant acoustic modes.
 For this device, the mechanical Q's of the $(10,1)$ and $(1,10)$ modes are about 14,000, while for similar devices without the baths, the Q's for these modes are typically 2-3 orders of magnitude larger.
 This drop in Q is a strong evidence that the mechanical loss for these modes is dominated by acoustic radiation into the baths.
 Additionally, we find that modes predicted to exhibit low acoustic radiation loss, even with the acoustic blackbodies present have Q's on the order of $5\times10^5$.